WTO members want to tackle plastic pollution through trade

 WTO’s deputy-director general Alan Wolff noted that between 2009 and 2018 members submitted 128 measures related to plastic and trade, from technical regulations for better waste management to import licensing schemes to regulate trade flow of certain plastics.
 Around 80 per cent of these measures came from developing or least developed countries, he pointed out.

 Despite this, countries are still far from the mark.
 Retailers and consumer goods companies are still making slow progress on making more of their plastic packaging recyclable.
 This is according to findings released earlier this month Ellen Macarthur Foundation and UNEP.

 Launched in 2018, the New Plastics Economy Global Commitment tracks the efforts of businesses and governments responsible for a fifth of the world’s plastic packaging, in meeting commitments to cut plastic waste.

 While there has been significant progress in key areas such as the phasing out of certain problematic items like bags and straws, reducing the need for single-use packaging altogether remains a challenge, the foundation said.

 What WTO can do.
 WTO members who participated in the dialogue, including Australia, Barbados, Canada, Morocco and Jamaica, expressed support for the initiative and highlighted several key areas in which WTO can contribute:

 Fiji highlighted the need for greater transparency in the processes of plastic trade.

 Countries are increasingly taking measures and initiatives to steer towards a sustainable plastic economy, which means there is a greater need for policy coherence and regulation standards to help ease the trade flow.

-One way to encourage sustainable solutions is to reduce trade barriers for biodegradable plastic alternatives.
+One way to encourage sustainable solutions is to reduce trade barriers for non-plastic substitutes and recycling technologies.

 Developing countries often lack the proper waste management infrastructure.
 Transferring of technology from rich to poor countries is key to address this issue, Pakistan noted.